prodcasio/ENCOMP/README.md

 > increasing in length, called "dictionary", to compress sentences or
 > words of any length, syntactically correct or not.
 The
 > program will make them incomprehensible to the eyes of those who do not have the right
-> possess the "dictionary", making this compression method too
+> possess the "dictionary", making this compression method also
 > an efficient coding method.

 "